Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

-These form an open set --which is locally a Cantor set-- that complements the subspace of Conradian orders.
-These affine-like orders can be described as in \S \ref{ejemplificando-2}.
-Notice, however, that $Sol$ admits four embeddings into $\mathrm{Aff}_+ (\mathbb{R})$.
-These left-orders hence appear as four ``horizontal dotted lines'' in Figure 11.
-These ``lines'' accumulate at the eight bi-invariant orders in $\mathcal{CO}(Sol)$, in a similar way to the approximation of the four bi-orders of Baumslag-Solitar's groups by affine-like orders previously described.
+These form an open set (which is locally a Cantor set) that complements the subspace of Conradian orders.
+They can be described as in \S \ref{ejemplificando-2}.
+Note, however, that $Sol$ admits four embeddings into $\mathrm{Aff}_+ (\mathbb{R})$.
+According to this, the affine-like orders are depicted as four ``horizontal dotted lines'' in Figure 15.
+These ``lines'' accumulate at the eight bi-invariant orders in $\mathcal{CO}(Sol)$.
+This is similar to the previously described approximation of the four bi-orders on Baumslag-Solitar's groups by affine-like orders.

 \vsp